Just what are the purposes of a budget?

 - Balance your budget so that the total of your income equals the total of your expenses (giving every dollar a job means you should have $0 left at the end of the budgeting period).
 If you subtract your expenses from your income and get a negative number, you’ll need to do a little expense trimming.
 If you get a positive number, put that extra money in the savings category!

 - In the first few months, you should track your spending and update your budget several times a week.
 After a while, you’ll have a good grasp of where you’re at in your budget without so many updates.

-The best way to keep your finances organized and accurate is to use a budget template for every budget period.
-Using the same digital or printed budget template every month will provide consistency and give you an overall view of how well you’re staying within your budget.
+The best way to keep your finances organized and accurate is to use a budget template for every budgeting period.
+Using the same digital or printed budget document every month will provide consistency and give you an overall view of how well you’re staying within your budget.

 You can create your own printable budget template in a word processor like Microsoft Word or Google Docs.
 You could also create a digital spreadsheet that automatically updates totals using a spreadsheet program such as Microsoft Excel or Google Sheets.

 If you don’t want to take the time to make one yourself, there are many free budget templates you can find online.

 As you figure out a budget and decide on a template to use, you’ll probably feel some excitement about how you’re finally going to get your finances into shape.
 And, it is exciting – just knowing you’ll be able to pay off your debts and save more money!

 But, a budget doesn’t work unless you stick to it.
 Which, might be harder than you anticipate.